Appointment in London: Plot

 With only one more flight to go, he accepts that the decision to ground him was for his own good, and he visits Brown's aircraft as Brown and his crew prepare to take off on a mission.
-As the crew board the Lancaster the large 4,000 lb "cookie" bomb that is part of the bomber's load, slips from the bomb shackles and injures one of the crew.
-With no time to obtain a replacement crew member, US observer Mac Baker (William Sylvester) takes his place.
+As the crew board the Lancaster the large 4,000lb "cookie" bomb that is part of the bomber's load, slips from the bomb shackles and injures one of the crew.
+With no time to obtain a replacement crew member, US observer Mac Baker takes his place.
 Mason decides to go as well, to reassure the crew's worries about the jinx, and the bomber takes off.

 During the attack on the target, the Pathfinder plane directing the raid is shot down, causing the remaining bombers to begin bombing inaccurately.
 Hearing and seeing this, Mason takes the Pathfinder's place on the radio, broadcasting corrections and accurate instructions, and the bombing becomes accurate again.
-Listening-in to the Pathfinder's broadcast back in Britain, Mason's commanding officer, Group Captain Logan (Ian Hunter) hears Mason's voice and realises that he's disobeyed orders and flown on the operation.
+Listening-in to the Pathfinder's broadcast back in Britain, Mason's commanding officer, Group Captain Logan hears Mason's voice and realises that he's disobeyed orders and flown on the operation.
 However, Mason's intervention turns the raid from a probable failure to a success, so on Mason's return Logan greets him at his aircraft.

 At the end of the mission, Mason, along with Eve Canyon, Brown and Greeno's wife Pam, take a taxi to Buckingham Palace to receive an award from King George VI.